 See Note 15.

 There is correspondence about permission for the re-interment among the Kemp papers.
 I failed to make notes about it when I looked at them.
 The next time I’m in Austin, I will remedy that error.
-It might confirm my strong suspicion about the identity of the hoity-toity DAR type.
+I will bet my right arm that May Myers Calloway spearheaded the re-interment.